How to Become a Business Analyst – Complete Career Guide

 - Create suggestions and solutions for strategic and operational changes

-- Consider opportunities and risks of these suggestions
+- Consider the opportunities and risks of these suggestions

-- Invent systems or processes necessary to implement these changes, or alter existing ones
+- Invent systems or processes necessary to implement these changes, or alter existing systems that already exist

 - Communicate with senior management about introducing recommendations to the business